Skip to content Skip to content

 B1 (thiamin), B12, B2 (riboflavin), B3 (niacin), B6, B7 (biotin), copper, iodine, magnesium, potassium, and vitamin C contribute to the normal functioning of the nervous system.

-aioss is high on fiber containing Sunfiber® and lemon fiber rich in pectin.
+aioss is high on fiber containing Sunfiber® and apple fiber rich in pectin.

 Calclum contributes to the normal function of digestive enzymes.